physical-biology-of-chromatin/Painter-Model/README.md

 # Painter-Model
-A unified quantitative framework to systematically characterize epigenome regulation and memory Uses Gillespie algorithm to simulate.
+A unified quantitative framework to systematically characterize epigenome regulation and memory. https://doi.org/10.1093/nar/gkac702

+Uses Gillespie algorithm to simulate.
 Ref https://pubs.acs.org/doi/10.1021/j100540a008

+## Requirements
+Python packages:
+numpy
+joblib
+numba

 Run the Painter_Model.py.
+All the input parameters are desribed in the code.
+Use appropriate parameter values mentioned in the article to obtain the results

 ## Parameters
   >_K0_                  Nucleosome turnover rate\
   >_Kme_                 Acetylation, Methylation rate\